Heat Pump (Hybrid Electric), Installed

 How much does a heat pump water heater cost installed?

-What is the Section 25C tax credit for heat pump water heaters?
+What happened to the Section 25C tax credit for heat pump water heaters?

 Where can I install a heat pump water heater?